libgit2/libgit2/CONTRIBUTING.md

 The public API of `libgit2` is [ANSI C](http://en.wikipedia.org/wiki/ANSI_C) (a.k.a.
 C89) compatible.
-Internally, `libgit2` is written using a portable subset of C99 - in order to compiler with GCC, Clang, MSVC, etc., we keep local variable declarations at the tops of blocks only and avoid `//` style comments.
+Internally, `libgit2` is written using a portable subset of C99 - in order to compile with GCC, Clang, MSVC, etc., we keep local variable declarations at the tops of blocks only and avoid `//` style comments.
 Additionally, `libgit2` follows some extra conventions for function and type naming, code formatting, and testing.